Travelling from Seattle to Shanghai: what you need to know

 Shanghai Pudong International Airport (PVG)

-The last thing you need is a long journey to your hotel if you're arriving on a late flight from Seattle to Shanghai.
-Book one of these accommodation options near PVG instead:
+The last thing you want is a lengthy journey to your hotel if you're landing late on a flight from Seattle to Shanghai.
+Check in to one of these accommodation options near PVG instead:

-Reserve your vehicle from Shanghai Pudong International Airport a few weeks before your trip to secure the best deal.
-If you're travelling during a busy period, it's smart to book your Seattle to Shanghai flight even earlier.
+Reserve your vehicle from Shanghai Pudong International Airport a few weeks in advance to get the lowest price.
+If you're planning to travel during a busy period, you may want to book your Seattle to Shanghai flight even earlier.

 Shanghai Hongqiao International Airport (SHA)

 There are some comfortable places to lay your head close to SHA.
-Unwind after your Seattle to Shanghai flight at one of these well-located options:
+Tuck yourself in after your Seattle to Shanghai flight at one of these well-located options:

-Why let someone else's timetable dictate your plans?
-Grab a Shanghai Hongqiao International Airport rental car and decide exactly where your journey goes.
-Reserve your wheels here with Hertz.
+Why work around someone else's schedule?
+Pick up a Shanghai Hongqiao International Airport rental car and stay in control of your journey.
+Book a set of wheels here with Hertz.

-You'll find Shanghai Hongqiao International Airport at 700 Yingbin 1st Rd.
+Shanghai Hongqiao International Airport can be found at 700 Yingbin 1st Rd.

 Best time to go to Shanghai